Nikki Haley’s first victory in the primaries – she defeated Trump in the US capital

 Since v 1968 year the concept of “brain death” was first introduced, there is an ongoing debate in the medical community as to what exactly it means.

-Previous American Neurological Association guidelines (AT) published in 2010 did not require tests to detect the complete cessation of brain function beyond what could be diagnosed at the patient’s bedside, e.g. by an electroencephalogram.
+Previous American Neurological Association guidelines (AT) published in 2010 did not require tests to detect the complete cessation of brain function beyond what might be diagnosed at the patient’s bedside, e.g. by an electroencephalogram.

 In the guidelines AT per year 2023, announced in October, however, states that neuroendocrine function may persist in patients with permanent brain damage and is “not inconsistent with the whole-brain standard of death.”